chbatey/kafka-unit/README.md

 }
 ```

 This will start/stop the broker every test, so that particular test can't interfere with the next.
+Contrary to `KafkaUnit()` constructor, it does not throw checked `IOException` when socket initialization fails, but wraps it in runtime exception and thus is suitable for use as `@Rule` field in tests.

-If you want to start server on specific ports, use `KafkaUnitRule(int, int)` constructor, which accepts ZooKeeper and Kafka broker ports respectively:
+If you want to start server on specific ports, use `KafkaUnitRule(int, int)` constructor, which accepts ZooKeeper and
+ Kafka broker ports respectively (just like `KafkaUnit(int, int)` constructor):

 ```java
     @Rule